-Extra virgin olive oils make wonderful moisturizers for both the face and for the body, especially during the winter months.
+One of my favorite tips is – to moisturize with olive oil.
+Extra virgin olive oils make wonderful moisturizers for both the face and the body, especially during the winter months.
 A key benefit of these completely natural moisturizers is that you do not have to worry about any of the potentially harmful or allergenic ingredients that can be found in some commercially prepared creams and moisturizers available today.

 - Use olive oil on your face (and body) straight out of the bottle.
 (That’s what I do!)

 - Make a simple emulsion (equal parts water and olive oil).
 This creates a perfect balance between water and oil; water rehydrates the skin and olive oil protects the skin from delipidification or losing its own natural lubrication.
 (Use a hand-held frother to create the emulsion.)

 - Add another ingredient – Italian parsley to the emulsion.
 Parsley is an “antibiotic” that is thought to combat lurking germs.
 Water releases the parsley’s benefits and olive oil locks in the moisture.
 (The caveat: you will need to blot off the parsley!)